 Staff capacity of NWRA-SB was assessed as low by a number of past studies, which suggest that technical capacity is still a major issue.
-NWRA-SB was set up for basin-level management, but is only a few years old since its establishment in 2002.
-In fact, most of current staff of NWRA-SB was transferred from various ministries and authorities involved in another sector development, so that most of current staff had not been equipped with their expertise in the water resource management with less training opportunities.
-To enhance the authority's technical capacity to carry out its mandates, the following areas were identified as priority; groundwater modeling, legal framework, regulation and enforcement, user participation in the basin management.
+IWRM calls for basin-level water management, which requires coordinated actions from various sub-sectors.
+NWRA-SB was set up for this coordination, but is only a few years old since its establishment in 2002.
+In fact, most of current staff of NWRA-SB, as well as those of the of headquarters, were transferred from various ministries and authorities involved in another sector development, so that most of current staff had not been equipped with their expertise in the water resource management.